Hezekiah-Sacayanan/PRO-Future-Engineers-2026/video/README.md

 Video
 ====

-This directory must contain the video.md file with a URL to YouTube (should be either public or accessible by link) showing the vehicle driving autonomously.
+This folder contains the demonstration video of the robot used in the PRO Future Engineers 2026 competition.

-That part of the video where driving demonstration exists must be at least 30 seconds in length.
+The video can be accessed through the link provided in `video.md`.